 Notes

-- Salad can be prepared up to two days ahead of time and stored in the refrigerator until ready to serve.
+- Make ahead: Salad can be prepared up to two days ahead of time and stored in the refrigerator until ready to serve.
 Give your salad a toss just before serving to incorporate any dressing that settled at the bottom.

 I had so much fun creating this recipe!
 I hope you give it a try and love it as much as I do.
 If you have a question, check out the post above, which is packed with information about the recipe.
 Tried the recipe?
 I'd love to hear your thoughts — leave a comment and a star rating to share your feedback!